New York State Barge Canal Grain Elevator, built 1922

 This Item is related to Item: Photographer Paul Frangipane

-This Item is related to Item: Red Hook Grain Terminal - site for music videos
+This Item is related to Item: Red Hook Grain Terminal - a site for music videos

 Item: NEW YORK HARBOR COLLECTION AND REMOVAL OF DRIFT PROJECT is related to This Item